 In the Field

-MDP students complete two summer field practicums (8-10 weeks per summer), contributing to development projects in the Global South or in the United States.
-Projects focus a wide range of sectors, including global health, environmental sustainability, water and sanitation, housing security, social enterprise,gender justice, and disaster recovery.
+MDP students complete two summer practicums (8-10 weeks each), contributing to projects in the Global South or in the United States, across sectors such as global health, environment, education, water and sanitation, housing security, economic empowerment, and disaster recovery.

 Practicum Partners